Q: How long have you been involved with AFCM?

 Q: Music has been likened to literature—the great pieces flow and transport you to another plane.
 Do you identify fiction with chamber music?

 JT: There are important similarities of form and modes of existence between literary and musical works.
 Both are temporally extended art forms, in that the whole of the work cannot be simultaneously before its audience.
 Also, works in these forms are endlessly reproducible.
 There are potentially endless copies of any literary work each of which is the work whole and entire.
 Likewise for musical works.
-Works in each form are notable, the text of a literary work and the score of a musical work.
+Works in each form can be notated, the text of a literary work and the score of a musical work.
 In each case the notation supplies a criterion for when someone has experienced the work, reading or listening to the text of the literary work, reading or listening to a performance of the score of the musical work.
 Each can be seen as requiring a standard of perfect compliance with the notated work as a condition of experiencing the work so notated.
 Miscopying the text of a literary work or misspeaking the text during a public reading disqualifies the copy or the speaking as a presentation of the work.
 Likewise, misprinting the score of a work or playing wrong notes in an attempted performance of a work disqualifies reading the score or listening to an incorrect playing of an authentic score as means for encountering a musical work.

 There are, of course, important differences.
 Literary works are, usually, well-formed expressions in some language and, as such have semantic features: reference, denotation, connotation, meaning, etc. It is by no means obvious that musical works have anything corresponding to the semanticity of literature.
 A literary work presents a world: the way this world is, the way this world could be, the way this world should be, etc. I don’t think that the content of music is best thought of as a possible world.
 Music presents something more like a space, a space of complex and evolving dimensionality and occupants.
 We can associate our apprehension of the contents of the space with aspects of ourselves or others, with objects, events, and states of affairs of unlimited sort, but these associations are relatively free and often only loosely constrained by the music itself.
 The recognition of this freedom is part of the pleasure of the experience of music.